ansonl/topo-map-post-processing/README.md

 **Issue:** When this script is run on Windows, it can only correctly process G-code generated on a Windows computer.
 [Python on Windows does not handle Unix line endings correctly.](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers)

 **Solution:** Either convert a G-code file with Unix line endings to Windows line endings before post processing or generate the G-code on Windows.

+## License and Disclaimer

+GNU AFFERO GENERAL PUBLIC LICENSE v3.0

+Copyright © 2023 Anson Liu

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.